aryan114/AP-CSA-Calculator/README.md

 2. Pranav - 4/5.
 This week I spent a lot of time trying to understand MVC since this concept is pretty new for me.
 I outlined our ideas for the Calculator2 Project and how we could start it.
 In addition to understanding the fundamentals, I also worked on the Login UI.
 While this wasn't super complex, I just got started on it and I'm going to expand it over the next few days.

+Praveen - 4/5.
+This week, I spent a lot of time learning about Jframe, and appying the concepts to code in GUI java.
+I am not used to this form factor, so I spent a lot of time reviewing youtube videos in order to familiarize myself with the project.
+I did a little bit of coding, with redirecting the login UI to the main menu, and also spent time on the GUI for my ecommerce website, adding the basic buttons and overall layout.
+I took off a point because I felt like I could have dome more in terms of code, rather than spend so much time researching.

 3. 14/15 we gave ourselves this score because we couldn't work on implementing the code behind our new Calculator GUI.
 Also we didn't add any new funcitons to the calculator this week.